home

 13 / 14 SeptemberPreserving Sauerkraut

 At Ballenberg, at the start of autumn, the cooking team ferments a large pot of sauerkraut and look after it for 8 weeks.
 At the end of the season, this sauerkraut is ready and cooked for our guests in a historical kitchen.
-On some Saturdays in autumn, guests can also make their own sauerkraut.
 Our visitors have the opportunity to make their own sauerkraut.

 Sauerkraut is a type of preservation technique in which food is preserved by means of lactic acid fermentation.
 Sauerkraut is not a vegetable as such, but is produced from white cabbage or cabbage.
 This vegetable with its long shelf-life and known worldwide for thousands of years, is the result of a natural fermentation process and salt.